 University of Phoenix - Idaho is one of the finest schools in the country for Information Technology.
 The location of Boise, Idaho, is decent for students who favor a less busy, suburban spot.

-Considering that 85.0% of students at this school get educational funding, don't forget to complete the FAFSA.
+This school has a low crime rate, among the safest in the country.
 University of Phoenix - Idaho Campus has a notable student-to-faculty ratio of 5:1, so students have lots of chances to interact with their professors.
-Interested in learning more about University of Phoenix - Idaho Campus' campus?
-Take a virtual tour.
+For more info, check out the college scorecard.

 Brown Mackie College - Boise is a wonderful decision for students pursuing an Information Technology degree.
 Boise, Idaho is the perfect environment for college students who appreciate the active city life.

 This school encourages interaction between students and their teachers, helped by the 3:1 student-to-faculty ratio.
 Freshman students are not required to live on-campus at Brown Mackie College - Boise.
-Take a deeper dive and see just how well Brown Mackie College - Boise ranks in other categories.
+Take a virtual tour to explore more about Brown Mackie College - Boise's campus.